nishanths/lyft/README.md

 ### Example

 Create a ride using `lyft ride create`.

-You can watch updates to the ride using the `-w` flag and include desktop notifications using `-t`.
+See `lyft -help` for more commands.

 <img src="https://i.imgur.com/uT0d4ln.gif" width=480>